isomerpages/gb-assist/pages/solutionrepo/solution1989.md

 ---
-title: Xero Cloud Accounting Software Version 10.5 - YOIO Xero Standard, Set Up Package
+title: APPZPOS F&B Point of Sales Version 1.1 - Web Online Ordering System
-permalink: /productivity-solutions-grant/solutionrepo/solution975
+permalink: /productivity-solutions-grant/solutionrepo/solution1989
 ---

 #### Description

-Xero is a beautiful, intelligent software platform designed to make life better for small businesses and their advisors, and to help them grow and thrive.
+APPZPOS is a one integrated solution with multiple ordering portals linked to the same central admin backend and kitchen display system.
+Users can place orders from multiple portals, while staff check orders as well as sales reports in the same backend for multiple outlets.
+APPZPOS is a cloud based system where users can easily amend menu and other setting from backend, check reports through any device, at anywhere, anytime.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_YOIO_Annex 3_CR_wef_11_Feb_2021_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/APPZGATE_20200613_Desensitised_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria